nicholaswmin/dyno/src/threadpool/README.md

 Array of threads

-Threads have an [Event-Emitter][ee]-like API which allows sending messages between a thread and the parent/primary process.
+Threads have an [EventEmitter][ee]-like API which allows sending messages between a thread and the parent/primary process.

 See the example above for usage info.